mthomas46/Hackathon/ai-sessions/20250916_serena_docstore_enhancements_session.md

 - **Productivity**: Bulk operations and automated lifecycle management

 ### 🎯 **Mission Accomplished**
-The doc-store service has been successfully transformed from a basic document storage system into a **sophisticated enterprise-grade knowledge management platform** with advanced AI-powered features, enterprise security, and comprehensive integration capabilities.
+The doc_store service has been successfully transformed from a basic document storage system into a **sophisticated enterprise-grade knowledge management platform** with advanced AI-powered features, enterprise security, and comprehensive integration capabilities.

 **All TODO items completed successfully!** 🎉